Surah Ash-Shuraa (Surah 42 – The Consultation) tells us:

 The Prophet Isa al Masih (PBUH) had brought Lazarus back to life from death – revealing the purpose of his mission – to destroy death itself.
 Now he was on his way to Jerusalem to complete his mission.
-On the way he passed through Jericho (which still exists today in Palestinian West Bank).
+On the way he passed through Jericho (which is today in Palestinian West Bank).
 Because of his many miracles and teachings a large crowd came out to see him.
 In that crowd was a rich but despised man – Zacchaeus.
 He was rich because he was a tax collector for the Romans who occupied Judea with military force.
 He would collect more taxes from the people than Rome required – and keep the extra for himself.
 He was despised by the Jews because, though a Jew himself, he was working for the Roman occupiers in this way and cheating his own people.
 He was viewed as a traitor to his people.

 So Zacchaeus, being short, could not see the Prophet Isa al Masih (PBUH) in the crowd, and no one there was willing to help him.
 The Injil records how he met the Prophet and what was said: